pgkub/Jenkins-Basics-To-Production/Day 03/README.md

-# Day 3: What is Jenkins
+# Day 3: What is Jenkins?
+Jenkins Installation Options, Docker Setup & Freestyle Job

 ## Video reference for Day 3 is the following: